 Products Used for this Application

-The Vanta handheld XRF analyzers are some of the most robust devices that have been developed by Olympus so far.
+The Vanta handheld XRF analyzers are some of the most robust devices that have been developed by Evident so far.
 These powerful, strong, and intuitive instruments offer quick, precise element analysis and alloy identifications to customers who require laboratory-quality results in the field.

 Vanta for Mining and Geochemistry

 The Vanta handheld XRF analyzers developed for geochemistry and mining offer instant on-site elemental analysis for mining grade control, geochemical exploration, remediation, and ore processing.